VishyNair/Telecom-Churn-Case-study/README.md

 # Telecom-Churn-Case-study-
-In the telecom industry, customers are able to choose from multiple service providers and actively switch from one operator to another.
+In the telecom industry, customers are able to choose from multiple service providers and actively switch from one operator to another.<br>
 In this highly competitive market, the telecommunications industry experiences an average of 15-25% annual churn rate.
 Given the fact that it costs 5-10 times more to acquire a new customer than to retain an existing one, customer retention has now become even more important than customer acquisition.
 To reduce customer churn, telecom companies need to predict which customers are at high risk of churn.
 In the Indian and the southeast Asian market, approximately 80% of revenue comes from the top 20% customers (called high-value customers).
 Thus, if we can reduce churn of the high-value customers, we will be able to reduce significant revenue leakage.
 So here aim is to define high-value customers based on a certain metric and predict churn only on high-value customers.